Dateline: Belgrade, Serbia

 The Liberian ship registry is a favorite among owners of large vessels; the country has the second largest registry in the world and makes up 12% of registered ships worldwide.

-There are no restrictions on the nationality of your crew or country of construction.
+One of the perks of The Liberian Yacht Registration is that it is open to any ship-owner in the world- there are absolutely no restrictions on the nationality of your crew or country of construction.
 This makes Liberia appealing to many ship-owners who either can’t register somewhere because of their nationality or can only register by paying an additional fee.

 Because Liberia has been white-listed on the Paris and Tokyo MoUs in addition to the International Maritime Organization AND the U.S. Coast Guard, and combined with the country’s other features, the Liberian Registry is known as “the world’s largest quality registry, renowned for excellence, efficiency, safety and innovative service”.